 Here are 17 health benefits of omega-3 fatty acids that are supported by science.

-DHA, a type of omega-3, is a major structural component of the brain and retina of the eye (11).
+DHA, a type of omega-3, is a major structural component of the retina of your eye (

-Bottom Line: An omega-3 fatty acid called DHA is a major structural component of the retina of the eye.
+An omega-3 fatty acid called DHA is a major structural component of your eyes’ retinas.
 It may help prevent macular degeneration, which can cause vision impairment and blindness.

 Omega-3s are crucial for brain growth and development in infants.

 Getting enough omega-3s during pregnancy is associated with numerous benefits for your child, including (

 However, keep in mind that more research is needed, as some studies have turned up mixed results (

 Getting enough omega-3s during pregnancy and early life is crucial for your child’s development.
 Omega-3 supplementation is linked to improved cognitive development and a lower risk of developmental delay.